Section 8 Company Registration- NGO Registration

 - Chief secretary of the state where it is incorporated.

-- Any organization or department in the state or central government whose jurisdiction company has been operating.
+- Any organization or department in the state or central government whose jurisdiction the company has been operating.

 - After the documents are filed, the company at its own cost publishes a notice in the regional language of the state company situated and in English at least once and even on its website.

-Once the company is converted into any other company it can dissolve as per the Companies Act 2013 or as per insolvency and bankruptcy code 2016.
+Once the company is converted into any other company it can dissolve as per the Companies Act 2013 or as per the insolvency and bankruptcy code 2016.

 Registering a company is a simple process but it requires professional guidance.
-We at Companify helps you to take a step forward in owning your company by providing you a hassle-free process of company registration.
+We at Companify help you to take a step forward in owning your company by providing you with a hassle-free process of company registration.
 Our team of experts will guide you at each step so that you can make the right decision as per your need.
 We have different company registration packages as per your requirements.